TERREMEMBER/znbase/docs/content/stable/troubleshoot/cluster/replace_master.md

 title: Replace a failed YB-Master
 headerTitle: Replace a failed YB-Master
 linkTitle: Replace a failed YB-Master
-description: Steps to replace a failed YB-Master in a YugabyteDB cluster.
+description: Steps to replace a failed YB-Master in a ZNbaseDB cluster.
 menu:
   stable:
     identifier: replace-failed-master